 Learn the risks associated with rollovers, and you will want to understand why rollovers occur, what can be done to prevent them, and the most common injuries suffered in rollover accidents.
-If you have already been involved in a serious rollover vehicle accident then don’t hesitate to contact the car accident attorneys at the Gomez Firm to discuss your legal options.
+If you have already been involved in a serious rollover vehicle accident then don’t hesitate to contact the car accident attorneys at Gomez Trial Attorneys to discuss your legal options.

 A rollover accident is exactly what it sounds like: some action or force causes the vehicle to physically roll.
 It could fall onto its side or flip onto its roof.
 Depending on the speed at which the car was traveling and the force of the impact that caused the rollover, the vehicle might even continue to roll, flipping more than once.
 There are two main types of rollover accidents: tipped and untipped.